If you are reading this it is highly likely that a portion of your emails are landing in SPAM.

 This should not come as a surprise.
 If people mark your emails as SPAM, your domain reputation will get effected.

-When your subscribers click on Mark as SPAM option then a SPAM complaint is logged by mailbox providers like Gmail, Yahoo, AOL, Outlook etc. notifying ESP's about the same.
+When your subscribers click on Mark as SPAM, a SPAM complaint is logged by mailbox providers like Gmail, Yahoo, AOL, Outlook etc. notifying ESP's about the same.

-Since SPAM complaints are an explicit user signal about unsolicited emails, even a 0.3% SPAM rate may stop your email from inboxing for your subscribers.
+Since SPAM complaints are an explicit user signal about unsolicited emails (even a 0.5% SPAM rate is considered really high).

 SendX automatically removes all email addresses from your list as soon as we detect they have marked your email as SPAM for the first time.
 This ensures that you do not send any further emails to those users.
 We do this to protect the domain reputation of legitimate users.

 There are 2 type of Email Bounces:

 a).
 Hard Bounce - Hard Bounce is an email message which bounces back OR returns to the sender because the recipient's email address is simply wrong (invalid).